zachsanford/NewsScout/README.md

 <a name="contributing"><a/>
 ## :construction: Contributing <img alt="GitHub contributors" src="https://img.shields.io/github/contributors/zachsanford/NewsScout">

 Want to contribute?
 Please do so by creating a pull request.
-Be sure to leave a notes detailing your changes.
+Be sure to leave a note detailing your changes.

 <a name="license"><a/>
 ## :page_with_curl: License <img alt="GitHub" src="https://img.shields.io/github/license/zachsanford/NewsScout">